Model-Based Reinforcement Learning in Discrete-Action Non-Markovian Reward Decision Processes: Bucket-QR-Max: Continuous State Spaces

-\paragraph{Implementation sketch.} \bqrmax\ differs from discrete \qrmax\ in exactly three lines: (i) \emph{LSH discretisation} $b\leftarrow h(s^{\text{cont}})$; (ii) four separate counters $n_{E_T},n_{E_R},n_{Q_T},n_{Q_R}$, each with its own threshold; only when all four exceed their thresholds is $(b,a,q)$ marked known and VI invoked; (iii) all counters, model estimates, and Q-values are indexed by buckets $b$ instead of discrete states $s$.
-Full pseudocode is reported in the supplementary material.
+\bqrmax\ differs from discrete \qrmax\ in exactly three lines: (i) \emph{LSH discretisation} $b\leftarrow h(s^{\text{cont}})$; (ii) four separate counters $n_{E_T},n_{E_R},n_{Q_T},n_{Q_R}$, each with its own threshold; only when all four exceed their thresholds is $(b,a,q)$ marked known and VI invoked; (iii) all counters, model estimates, and Q-values are indexed by buckets $b$ instead of discrete states $s$.
+Full pseudocode is reported in Algorithm~\ref{alg:bucket_qrmax} in Appendix~\ref{app:bucket_pac}.